 A fully improvised mashup of some of our favorite classic stories.
 The skilled improvisers from the Hideout Theatre remix well-known stories using suggestions from the audience.
 What would happen if Prince Charming had to win a singing competition to wake Sleeping Beauty up?
 What if Snow White went on a road trip?
 Come find out!

 SHAKESPARODY AFTER DARK

 ShakesParody After Dark features a raucous and wily take on all things Shakespearean.
 Austin Scottish Rite Theater hosts Tallahassee Florida’s Mickee Faust Club for six fun-filled evenings of cabaret-style Shakespeare-inspired comedy.
 Featuring Esther’s Follies founding member Terry Galloway!

 ROSITA Y CONCHITA: a Día de los Muertos Play in English and Spanish

+Back by popular demand!
 Two sisters try to reunite on the Day of the Dead.
-Along the way Rosita keeps getting lost, but she miraculously finds her way to Conchita through familiar sounds and images.
+Along the way Rosita keeps getting lost, but she miraculously finds her way to Conchita through familiar sounds, sights and smells.
 Kids of all ages will love the rhyming bilingual dialogue and touching images.

-Revisit the original Jungle Book with a delightful mix of both classical Indian and Bollywood style.
-Authentic South Asian music and dance enhance Austin Scottish Rite Theater’s own interpretation of Rudyard Kipling’s Jungle Book.
+Revisit the original classic with a delightful mix of classical Indian and Bollywood style.
+Austin’s Sacred Cowgirls provide authentic music in Austin Scottish Rite Theater’s own interpretation of L. Frank Baum’s The Wonderful Wizard of Oz.